murraycutforth/sentinelsat-snow-analysis/README.txt

 	  --data_dir DATA_DIR   Path to dir where data should be cached --geojson_path GEOJSON_PATH
-	                        Path to geojson file containing polygons covering all areas which data should be downloaded for --download_full       Store the full tile, rather than cropping to ROI around polygon
+	                        Path to geojson file containing polygons covering all areas which data should be downloaded for --download_full       Store the full data product, rather than just the 20m SCL band.
+Uses WAY more disk space.